Exanite/Exanite.Core/README.md

 # Exanite.Core

-Collection of miscellaneous code I use for my C# projects.
+Collection of miscellaneous code I use for my C# projects. \
+See the `unity` branch for Unity support (no longer maintained).

 Note: This package is intended for personal use.
 Things can change without warning.